Natasya-Mathein/Pewlett-Hackard-Analysis/README.md

 * Overall 37.6% of the workforce are eligible for retiring with the engineers, staffs and assistant engineers accounting for more than 45% of the workforce.
 * The mentorship eligibility is very low.
 The ratio between mentors vs. vacancies is not sufficient especially when the mentorship titles are not interchangeable even if we categorized the tiles into 2 differents categories.
 For example: Senior Engineers, Engineers and Assistant Engineers into one mentor group and the rest will be in another mentor group.
-One mentor will have to mentor between 58 - 60 staff, which is not practical.
+One mentor will have to mentor between 58 - 60 employees, which is not practical.
 * Given this data, there are not enough employees that are qualified to be mentors.